Configuring shell colours

 dircolors -p > $HOME/.dircolors

-We call run the dircolors
+We call run the dircolors program with the -p flag which is

-.
+short for --print-database.
 This will give us a list of

 currently configured settings, and we write the output to our

-config file .dircolors
+config file .dircolors.

 Here we save the file in our home directory, but you can save yours in whatever location you prefer.